NewsLocal News

 Gonzalez is managing the mural project for LAND Studio, a nonprofit focused on public art and public spaces.
 The work, funded by federal grants, is being carried out in partnership with Burten, Bell, Carr Development Inc. and a group of local stakeholders.

-And it’s heavily informed by the people who live nearby, from retirees who have been in the neighborhood for decades to the children whose small sketches will be hidden, like Easter eggs, in some of the pictures.
+And it’s heavily informed by people who live in the area, from retirees who have been in the neighborhood for decades to the children whose small sketches will be hidden, like Easter eggs, in some of the pictures.

 “The kids can see themselves in the piece and go point at something that’s gonna be here for 20, 30 years,” said Derek Brennan, one of the lead artists.